jimbateson7/jamesbateson.co.uk/src/articles/using-the-light-dark-css-function.md

 ## Implementation

 F﻿irstly support for the function must be added.
 This is typically done on the `:root`.
+The `light-dark()` color function then requires two comma separated values; the color when the theme is light and then color when it's dark.

 ```css
 :root {
   color-scheme: light dark;
 }
 ```

-`light-dark` takes two values.
-The colour for light theme and dark theme separated by a comma.